A.R. Ammons on “Conserving the Magnitude of Uselessness”

 August 17, 2019 By Zara Raab

-Handstands through the Universe A.R.
-Ammons mentions “Conserving the Magnitude of Uselessness” an interview as a poem he considered, along with “If Anything Will Level with You Water Will,” among his two best.
+Handstands through the Universe In an interview, A.R.
+Ammons mentions “Conserving the Magnitude of Uselessness” as a poem he considered, along with “If Anything Will Level with You Water Will,” among his two best.
 “Casadilla Falls” or “Corsons Inlet” are easier poems, surely, but “Conserving the Magnitude” is a marvel of invention, behaving at first […]

 Berryman’s Sad Wild Riffs: Dream Songs 37, 38, and 39